egbakou/RESTCountries.NET/README.md

 IEnumerable<Country> result = RestCountriesService.GetCountriesByNameContains("a");
 ```

-- Search by country full name.
+- Search by country full name

 ```csharp
 // Search by country full name
 Country? result = GetCountryByFullName("Brazil");
 ```

-- Search by ISO 3166-1 2-letter or 3-letter country code.
+- Search by Alpha-2 code or Alpha-3 code

 ```csharp
 // Search by list of ISO 3166-1 2-letter or 3-letter country codes